the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

-# Running LMM-R1 on RunPod: The Ultimate Carrot (or Stick) Deployment Guide
+# Running OpenRLHF-M on RunPod: The Ultimate Deployment Guide

-Welcome to the LMM-R1 RunPodding guide!
+Welcome to the OpenRLHF-M RunPodding guide!
-Here, we show you how to unleash LMM-R1 on a RunPod instance.
-Whether you're giving gentle nudges or firm corrections (carrot or stick, as they say), this guide will get you set up with a system that boasts 1000GB storage and the best distributed training practices in town.
+Here, we show you how to unleash OpenRLHF-M on a RunPod instance.
+Whether you're working on language model alignment or multimodal reinforcement learning, this guide will get you set up with a system that boasts 1000GB storage and the best distributed training practices in town.

 ---